Your Go-To Protein Drink for Pre- and Post-Workout Health

 A Complete Protein

 Soy is a great, high-quality plant-based protein source.
-It is considered a “complete protein” because it contains all the nine essential amino acids needed by the body to build muscle4.
-Additionally, it’s also packed with B vitamins, fibre, potassium, and magnesium3.
+It is considered a “complete protein” because it contains all nine essential amino acids needed by the body to build muscle.4 Additionally, it’s also packed with B vitamins, fibre, potassium, and magnesium.3

-NutriWell Purple Rice Soy M!lk uses soy and has purple rice, known for its antioxidant benefits5.
-Making it even healthier, it has no added preservatives.
-It also contains fibre to help with digestive health.
+NutriWell Purple Rice Soy M!lk uses soy and features purple rice, known for its antioxidant benefits.5 It also has no added preservatives and contains fibre to help with digestive health.

-Another healthy variant packed with soy and fibre from whole grains is NutriWell Oats & Quinoa Soy Mi!k.
-It does not have added preservatives, and colourings.
+Another healthy variant packed with soy and fibre from whole grains is NutriWell Oats & Quinoa Soy M!lk.
+It does not have added preservatives or colourings.

 Calcium for Strong Bones

-As you’re also working out, it’s important to consider your bone health.
-Our body continually makes new bone, but as we grow older, it slows down, leaving you more susceptible to conditions like osteoporosis7.
-Because of this, weight lifting and strength training is highly beneficial to improve your bone strength.
+As you work out, it’s also important to consider your bone health.
+Our body continually makes new bones, but as we grow older, it slows down, leaving us more susceptible to conditions like osteoporosis.
+7 Because of this, weight lifting and strength training are highly beneficial to improve your bone strength.

-To complement your workouts, adults, ages 19 to 50 are recommended to consume calcium (at least 1,000 mg a day) and enough vitamin D (600 IUs a day), which is needed for the better absorption of calcium7.
-Great sources of both calcium and vitamin D are oily fish, like salmon and tuna.
+To complement your workouts, adults aged 19 to 50 are recommended to consume calcium (at least 1,000 mg a day) and enough vitamin D (600 IUs a day), which is needed for the better absorption of calcium.7 Great sources of both calcium and vitamin D are oily fish, like salmon and tuna.

 To protect bone health, NutriWell Oat M!lk and NutriWell Almond M!lk are great choices.
 They’re packed with calcium and are high in vitamin D3.
 They also provide natural plant protein without cholesterol.
 This means greater protection for your heart health!
-Other benefits include being low-calorie and low-fat, which is helpful for those considering their food intake8.
+Other benefits include being low-calorie and low-fat, which is helpful for those watching their food intake.8

 Fuel Your Body the Right Way